 - Investigations: electrocardiogram repolarization abnormality, heart rate increased

 - Respiratory, thoracic, and mediastinal disorders: pleural effusion

 Adverse reactions common to both the studies in known or suspected cyanide poisoning victims and the study in healthy volunteers are listed in the healthy volunteer section only and are not duplicated in this list.

-No formal drug interaction studies have been conducted with Cyanokit.
+Formal drug interaction studies have not been conducted with Cyanokit.

 USE IN SPECIFIC POPULATIONS

 Available data from cases reported in the published literature and postmarketing surveillance with Cyanokit use in pregnant women are insufficient to identify a drug-associated risk for major birth defects, miscarriage, or adverse maternal and fetal outcomes.
 There are risks to the pregnant woman and fetus associated with untreated cyanide poisoning (see Clinical Considerations).
 In animal studies, hydroxocobalamin administered to pregnant rats and rabbits during the period of organogenesis caused skeletal and soft tissue abnormalities, including alterations in the central nervous system, at exposures similar to human exposures at the therapeutic dose (see Data).

 The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.
 All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2-4% and 15-20%, respectively.